amfalmeida/citizen-card/README.md

 # citizen-card

-Read Portuguese Citizen Card without using Java Applet.
-This example uses websockets to check and display Citizen Card data on the webpage.
+Read Portuguese Citizen Card on a webpage.
+This example uses websockets to check and display Citizen Card data.

 # Instruction:
 + Clone this repository